guynich/anythingllm_on_arm/README.md

 ### Work around slow LLM operation

-In testing of AnythingLLM docker I found DeepSeek-R1 1.5B model rate is slow at <3 tokens/second (expected ~7 tokens/second from running `ollama run deepseek-r1:1.5b --verbose` on command line).
+In initial testing of AnythingLLM docker I ran the LLM, AnythingLLM and browser on the same single board computer.
+Under this load the DeepSeek-R1 1.5B model rate is slow at <3 tokens/second.
+I had expected ~7 tokens/second from running `ollama run deepseek-r1:1.5b --verbose` on command line.

-Root cause is CPU contention running the LLM and AnythingLLM docker and browser on the single board computer SoC.
-I tried setting CPU affinities for Ollama on fast cores and AnythingLLM on slow cores but didn't find a speed improvement.
+#### Reduce SoC load

-A workaround is to reduce the priority of the Chromium browser from the command line using `nice` and the initial query then runs at ~5 tokens/second.
+A workaround to migitate slow LLM operation is to reduce the priority of the Chromium browser from the command line using `nice` and the initial query then runs at ~5 tokens/second.
 ```console
 nice -n 10 chromium-browser
 ```
-This reduction in priority causes the first view of the AnythingLLM user interface not to load the workspace.
+This reduction in priority may cause the first view of the AnythingLLM user interface not to load the workspace.
 Refresh the page to continue.

 Avoid running other processes on the same SoC.
 For example I see slower LLM rate if running VS Code.

+#### Run headless

+Later I ran the browser on a networked device with URL `<sbc_ip>:3001` and saw the expected model rate of ~7 tokens/second.
+In this setup the single board computer is running Ollama with DeepSeek-R1 1.5B LLM model and the AnythingLLM docker web server.
+We can call this configuration "headless" as no connected display is needed on the single board computer.

+Options to run on boot.
+* with Ubuntu Desktop add launcher script to the `Startup Applications` application.
+* create a systemd service calling the launcher script.

 ### Updater script

-This script pulls the latest version of AnthingLLM docker then stops and removes an existing container.
+This script pulls the latest version of AnythingLLM docker then stops and removes an existing container.
 ```console
 cd
 chmod +x ./anythingllm_on_arm/updater.sh